Welcome to the Cary Photographic Artists’ website!

 We are Cary Photographic Artists and we strive to learn, teach and share our passion for creating Photographic Art.

-CPA Meeting Dates
+CPA Meeting Dates (scroll down for details)

-Wednesday, September 10 – 7:00pm to 9:00pm
+Wednesday, January 14th – 7:00pm to 9:00pm

 Herb Young Community Center 101 Wilkinson Ave in Cary.
 (In person only)

-Wednesday, September 24 – 7:00pm to 9:00pm
+Wednesday, January 28th - Zoom only 7:00pm to 9:00pm

 From the President: